iqrf/iqrf-gateway-daemon/docs/introduction.rst

 `IQRF Gateway Daemon`_ (IQRF GWD) project provides open-source components for building IQRF Gateways.
-Together they form ready-to-use solution, including an user-friendly `web-interface`_.
+Together they form ready-to-use solution, including an user-friendly `Web Interface`_ .
 Components can be extended or added based on the project requirements.
 All components are licenced under Apache Licence 2.0 and can be used for commercial purposes.